mvreisg/gamebase-backend/README.md

 ### Setting `REPOSITORY` environment variables.

-`REPOSITORY_PORT` is the Docker internal port and `REPOSITORY_EXPOSE_PORT` is the base machine port.
-By pinging on the base machine port you ping on the docker internal port.
+`REPOSITORY_PORT` is the internal Docker port and `REPOSITORY_EXPOSE_PORT` is the host port.
+Requests to the host port are forwarded to the container port.

 ```
 REPOSITORY_ROOT_USERNAME="your root backend username"
 REPOSITORY_ROOT_PASSWORD="your root backend password"
-REPOSITORY_HOST="database address"
+REPOSITORY_HOST="database host"
 REPOSITORY_DATABASE="database name"
 REPOSITORY_USERNAME="database username"
 REPOSITORY_PASSWORD="database password"